Reiki - Frequently Asked Questions

 What is Distance Reiki?

 Distance Reiki is a way of offering Reiki energy without being in the same physical space.
 It may sound unusual, but Reiki is not bound by time or location.
-Practitioners are trained to use focused intention and specific techniques to send Reiki across space—similar to how we stay connected by phone, even when miles apart.
+Practitioners are trained to use focused intention and specific techniques to send Reiki across space.
+Think of it like how we stay connected by phone, even when miles apart.

 How does it work?